cypnk/Cabin-Life/Cabin Area Network/Console/README.md

 ![console key switches](https://raw.githubusercontent.com/cypnk/Cabin-Life/master/Cabin%20Area%20Network/Console/keypad-switches.png)

-Switch orientation is up to the builder's preference, howevever consistency is critical across all switches.
+Switch orientation is up to the builder's preference, however consistency is critical across all switches.
 In the above example, the disconnected (normally off when not pressed) poles on each switch are facing each other.

 Note: When reusing scavenged tactile switches of a similar style, check for continuity across poles 1 to 2 and 3 to 4 when the switch is off (not being pressed) and continuity across poles 2 to 4 and 1 to 3 when the switch is on (pressed).
 The disconnected (normally off when not pressed) pairs are bent in the same direction.
 Lack of continuity or intermittent continuity could indicate internal corrosion.

-## Instructions
+## Key Signals

 Because the devices on a bus have their own definitions for words or functions and values, there should be some consistency when implementing commands to control them.
 This is one possible interpretation for bus transmission control handling and device commands to be translated internally.